 Jhansi is a historic city famous for its queen Rani Lakshmi Bai.
 Jhansi is located at a distance of 477, 1,692, 1,224, 1,058 km from Delhi, Bengaluru, Kolkata, and Mumbai respectively.
 Here is how you can reach Jhansi by the following means of transportation.

 Located at a distance of 110 km, Gwalior Airport (GWL) is the nearest airport from Jhansi.
 It is a civil enclave airport located at the Maharajpur Air Force Station.
 Gwalior Airport is one of the six airports in Madhya Pradesh and is the fourth largest out of them all.

 After you deboard at the airport, you will need to cover the remaining distance by some means of public transportation like a cab or a bus.

 Here is how you can reach Gwalior by the following flights.

-By Rail.
 Jhansi has its own railway station that goes by the same name.
 This is one of the busiest railway stations in the Bundelkhand region of Uttar Pradesh.
-It lies on the Delhi-Mumbai and Delhi-Chennai railway line.
+It lies on the Delhi-Mumbai and Delhi-Chennai railway lines.

 After deboarding at the station, you can easily hire a bus, taxi, or auto to reach Rani Jhansi Museum.

-By Road.
 Depending upon your location, you can consider traveling to Jhansi by its well-maintained road networks as well.
-You can travel via your own vehicle, bus or a cab.
+You can travel via your own vehicle, bus, or cab.
 From Udaipur, the bus fares start from Rs.400.
 From Indore, the bus fares start from Rs.500-Rs.600.
 From Varanasi, the bus fares start from Rs.800.